chrischenhub/OnlySportsLM/README.md

 <img width="862" alt="OnlySportsLM Performance Chart" src="https://github.com/user-attachments/assets/4f2ca9eb-965f-465c-994d-c5b79e68a528">

-## Contributing
+## Citation

-We welcome contributions to the OnlySportsLM project!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on how to submit pull requests, report issues, or request features.
+If you use the OnlySports Benchmark in your research, please cite our [paper](https://arxiv.org/abs/2409.00286).

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en).